MakersAsylumIndia/Trash-Formers/README.md

-# 📘 Welcome to the IS Project Documentation Template!
+# 📘 Welcome to the IS Project Documentation

-Hey there! 👋

-This repository is your home for documenting your **Innovation School Project** and starting your **maker portfolio**.
+This repository has the documentation for our **Innovation School Project** and starting our **maker portfolio**.
-You’ll be using the **GitHub Wiki** to update all your project details in a structured format.
+We’ll be using the **GitHub Wiki** to update all our project details in a structured format.

 ---

-## 🧠 What to Do First
+## 🧠 What is Our Project?

-Start by writing a **brief introduction** to your project right here in this `README.md` file:

-🔹 What problem are you solving?
-🔹 What’s your proposed solution?

-Just 2–3 lines are enough.
-This helps others quickly understand what your project is about.

-Click on the ✏️ PENCIL icon next to the README title above, and you can edit the README directly from within your browser.
+This project addresses the problem of poor recycling habits caused by a lack of awareness and limited waste-sorting infrastructure.
+Our solution is an automatic waste-segregation system that uses object detection to identify different types of waste materials and ensure they are sorted correctly.
+By making recycling more efficient and accessible, the project helps reduce improper waste disposal and encourages more environmentally conscious daily behavior.

 ---